-Social protection and labour rights, two pillars of the ILO Decent Work Agenda, are central to sustainable development for WSM and its networks.
+The right to social protection and to decent work are central to sustainable development for WSM and its networks.
 With these two themes, a human rights approach takes centre stage and WSM together with the partners and networks with which it cooperates, choose an approach that transcends development cooperation, and which is above all international and universal.

-The Sustainable Development Goals (SDGs), adopted in 2015 as an innovative and universal agenda, emphasise the importance of the right to social protection and labour rights in various places.
+The Sustainable Development Goals (SDGs), adopted in 2015 as an innovative and universal agenda, emphasise the importance of the right to social protection and decent work in various places.
 In this way, WSM actively contributes to the realisation of various SDGs: ending poverty (SDG 1), good health and well-being for all (SDG 3), gender equality (SDG 5), decent work and economic growth (SDG 8), reduce inequality (SDG 10), responsible consumption and production (SDG 12), peace, justice and strong institutions (SDG 16).
 WSM and the partners make this contribution in close cooperation with other actors, based on the conviction that a real partnership between different actors yields more impact than the sum of the parts (SDG 17).